 The Lewis and Clark expedition (1804-1806) was the first United States overland expedition to the Pacific coast and back.

 The Louisiana Purchase in 1803 sparked interest in expansion to the west coast.
-A few weeks after the purchase, United States President Thomas Jefferson, an advocate of western expansion, had U.S. Congress appropriate $2,500 to send a small U.S. Army unit to explore the west all the way to the Pacific Ocean.
-Along their way, they were instructed to study and make detailed reports on the Indian tribes, geography, climate, plants and animals, as well as evaluate the potential interference of British and French-Canadian hunters and trappers who were already well established in the area.
+A few weeks after the purchase, United States President Thomas Jefferson, an advocate of western expansion, had U.S. Congress appropriate $2,500 to send a small U.S. Army unit to explore the west to the Pacific Ocean.
+Along their way, they were instructed to study and make detailed reports on the Indian tribes, geography, climate, plants, and animals and evaluate the potential interference of British and French-Canadian hunters and trappers who were already well established in the area.
 In addition, one of Jefferson’s main objectives was for the unit to find a waterway that would connect the east to the west.

-Jefferson selected 28-year-old Army captain, Meriwether Lewis to lead the expedition, afterwards known as the Corps of Discovery.
+Jefferson selected 28-year-old Army Captain Meriwether Lewis to lead the expedition, afterward known as the Corps of Discovery.
 Lewis, in turn, selected a former Army comrade, 32-year-old William Clark, to be co-leader of the Expedition.
-Due to bureaucratic delays in the US Army, Clark officially only held the rank of Second Lieutenant at the time, but Lewis concealed this from the men and shared the leadership of the expedition, always referring to Clark as “Captain.”
+Due to bureaucratic delays in the U.S. Army, Clark officially only held the rank of Second Lieutenant at the time.
+Still, Lewis concealed this from the men and shared the expedition’s leadership, always referring to Clark as “Captain.”

 By spring, the group, comprised of approximately 40 men, began their historic journey on May 14, 1804.
-Through the long, hot summer, they laboriously worked their way westward on the Missouri River, soon passing Le Rochette, the last white settlement on the Missouri River.
-From there they continued through what is now Kansas City, Missouri, then along the present-day borders of Kansas, Nebraska, and Iowa.
+They diligently worked their way westward on the Missouri River through the long, hot summer, soon passing Le Rochette, the last white settlement on the Missouri River.
+They continued through what is now Kansas City, Missouri, then along the present-day borders of Kansas, Nebraska, and Iowa.
 Along the way, the group experienced problems within its ranks, including disciplinary floggings, two desertions, and a man dishonorably discharged for mutiny.
-On August 20, 1804 the Corps of Discovery suffered its first and only death when Sergeant Charles Floyd died from what was thought to be an attack of acute appendicitis.
+On August 20, 1804, the Corps of Discovery suffered its first and only death when Sergeant Charles Floyd died from what was thought to be an attack of acute appendicitis.

-They spent their first winter near present-day Washburn, North Dakota among the Mandan Indians.
-On the north bank of the Missouri River, they constructed a log fort which they called Fort Mandan, in honor of the local Indians.
-By this time the expedition had traveled approximately 1,500 miles.
-The explorers spent the winter hunting, gaining information about the route ahead, and making tools that they would later trade for supplies.
-While there, they met a French-Canadian trader named Touissant Charbonneau and his young pregnant Shoshone wife, Sacagawea.
+They spent their first winter near present-day Washburn, North Dakota, among the Mandan Indians.
+On the north bank of the Missouri River, they constructed a log fort called Fort Mandan in honor of the local Indians.
+By this time, the expedition had traveled approximately 1,500 miles.
+The explorers spent the winter hunting, gaining information about the route ahead, and making tools they would later trade for supplies.
+While there, they met a French-Canadian trader, Touissant Charbonneau, and his young pregnant Shoshone wife, Sacagawea.

-Sacagawea’s tribal homeland lay in the Rocky Mountain country far to the west and she spoke both the Shoshone and Minitari dialects.
-Lewis and Clark decided to hire Charbonneau and Sacagawea to accompany them, acting as guides and interpreters.
-Sacagawea’s son was born at Fort Mandan in February and when the expedition set out again in April, the young family joined the expedition.
+Sacagawea’s tribal homeland lay in the Rocky Mountain country far to the west, and she spoke both the Shoshone and Minitari dialects.
+Lewis and Clark hired Charbonneau and Sacagawea to accompany them as guides and interpreters.
+Sacagawea’s son was born at Fort Mandan in February, and when the expedition set out again in April, the young family joined the expedition.

-Along the way, Sacagawea proved even more helpful than they had originally thought, as she also acted as a peacemaker and negotiated for horses and supplies along the way.
+Along the way, Sacagawea proved even more helpful than they had initially thought, as she acted as a peacemaker and negotiated for horses and supplies.

-The expedition continued up the Missouri River and into Montana Territory, but as they neared the Rocky Mountains the flow of the Missouri River began to lessen.
-As the expedition approached the river’s headwaters deep in the mountains they were forced to start traveling by land.
-Although, they had believed that the Missouri would connect to another great river leading to the Pacific, the expedition found that such an easy connection did not exist.
+The expedition continued up the Missouri River and into Montana Territory, but as they neared the Rocky Mountains, the flow of the Missouri River began to lessen.
+As the expedition approached the river’s headwaters deep in the mountains, they were forced to travel by land.
+Although they had believed that the Missouri River would connect to another great river leading to the Pacific, the expedition found that such an easy connection did not exist.

 The expedition continued by land, traveling across much of present-day Northern Idaho until reaching the Clearwater and Snake Rivers, where they again could journey by boat.
-The expedition moved more quickly by water, finally reaching Columbia River in mid-October.
-Continuing on, they passed Celilo Falls and through what is now Portland, Oregon.
+The expedition moved more quickly by water, reaching the Columbia River in mid-October.
+Continuing, they passed Celilo Falls and through what is now Portland, Oregon.

-The explorers started their journey home on March 23, 1806 and on their return Lewis and Clark split up.
-Clark led one group up the Yellowstone River, while Lewis led another group into what are now North Central Montana and the Province of Alberta.
-In August they met on the Missouri River and arrived back in St. Louis on September 23, 1806.
+The explorers started their journey home on March 23, 1806, and Lewis and Clark split up on their return.
+Clark led one group up the Yellowstone River, while Lewis led another group into North Central Montana and the Province of Alberta.
+They met on the Missouri River in August and arrived back in St. Louis on September 23, 1806.

-Throughout the journey, Lewis and Clark constantly collected samples of plants, animals, and birds, while also documenting encounters with the many Indians they met along the way.
-Their detailed observations on their 8,000 mile round trip journey of climate, landscape, plant communities, and human and animal populations were valuable to an expanding nation.
+Lewis and Clark constantly collected samples of plants, animals, and birds throughout the journey while documenting encounters with the many Indians they met along the way.
+Their detailed observations on their 8,000-mile round trip journey of climate, landscape, plant communities, and human and animal populations were valuable to an expanding nation.

-Although the expedition failed to find the Northwest Passage, it greatly increased knowledge of the nation’s newly acquired territory and opened the doors to westward settlement.
+Although the expedition failed to find the Northwest Passage, it significantly increased knowledge of the nation’s newly acquired territory and opened the doors to westward settlement.

-Meanwhile, Clark was made a brigadier general of the territory in March, 1807.
-In 1813 he was appointed Governor of Missouri Territory, a position he held until Missouri Statehood in 1820.
+Meanwhile, Clark was made a brigadier general of the territory in March 1807.
+In 1813 he was appointed Governor of Missouri Territory, which he held until Missouri Statehood in 1820.
 In 1822 he was appointed Superintendent of Indian Affairs by President Monroe.
 He was reappointed to this post by each succeeding president and served in this capacity for the remainder of his life.
-General William Clark died of natural causes in St. Louis, September 1, 1838 and is buried in the Clark Family plot at Bellefontaine Cemetery, St. Louis.
+General William Clark died of natural causes in St. Louis on September 1, 1838, and is buried in the Clark Family plot at Bellefontaine Cemetery in St. Louis, Missouri.

 Today the Lewis and Clark National Historic Trail can still be followed along the Missouri and Columbia Rivers.
-Though much has changed over the past centuries, many of the trail portions remain intact.
-At 3700 miles, the Lewis & Clark National Historic Trail is the second longest of the 23 National Scenic and National Historic Trails.
-It begins at Hartford, Illinois and passes through portions of Missouri, Kansas, Iowa, Nebraska, South Dakota, North Dakota, Montana, Idaho, Oregon and Washington.
+Though much has changed over the past centuries, many trail portions remain intact.
+At 3,700 miles, the Lewis & Clark National Historic Trail is the second-longest of the 23 National Scenic and National Historic Trails.
+It begins at Hartford, Illinois, and passes through Missouri, Kansas, Iowa, Nebraska, South Dakota, North Dakota, Montana, Idaho, Oregon, and Washington.

-Many people follow the trail by auto while the more adventurous can still find many sections that encourage boating, biking, or hiking.
+Many people follow the trail by auto, while the more adventurous can still find many sections encouraging boating, biking, or hiking.